sahilmalhotra0510/io/about/api/README.md

 ### US Census - Quarterly Workforce Indicators (QWI)

+We may combine QWI data with BLS data to estimate 6-digit naics employment and payroll based on the number of firms in a county and additional county attributes.
+Related [Machine Learning Repo](https://github.com/modelearth/machine-learning)

 <a href="https://www.census.gov/data/developers/data-sets/qwi.html">Quarterly Workforce Indicators (QWI)</a> - Used by Drawdown Georgia for 3-digit NAICS
 [QWI provides 2, 3 and 4 digit NAICS Industries](https://lehd.ces.census.gov/data/schema/latest/lehd_public_use_schema.html#_industry)